heming-wang/FamANC/README.md

 pr=Prob.yx(xt,yt,epsilon=0.01); pr
 ## [1] 7.684768e-32
 ```
-### Select.Path(g,ped.path,thres,epsilon)
+### Select.Path(yt,ped.path,thres,epsilon)
 The probabilities of observing many >=3 individuals with ancestry error at the same locus were small in simulated pedigrees.
-To save computation time, we select a smaller set of Mendelian path (ped.path) with a threshold number (thres=2) of values different from the observed path (g).
+To save computation time, we select a smaller set of Mendelian path (ped.path) with a threshold number (thres=2) of values different from the observed path (yt).
 ```
 sPath=Select.Path(yt,mPath$ped.path,thres=2,epsilon=0.01)
 ```
 ### Mendelian.Anc(anc,mPath,Morgan,t,thres,epsilon)
-Correct local ancestries estimated from existing software (anc).t is the number of generations since admixture.
+Correct local ancestries estimated from existing software (anc). t is the number of generations since admixture.

 Load local ancestry file inferred by existing software (e.g. SABER+ and HAPMIX)
 ```